 One of the aimed digs Xbox sent PlayStation's way during its E3 press event was about virtual reality.

-While Sony was focusing a lot on the imminent PS VR headset during its own event and at the show, the Microsoft team delighted in revealing that Scorpio will be capable of running better, higher-res VR devices, backed up by Bethesda that said Fallout 4 is likely to be available through it.
+While Sony is already in the VR space with the PSVR headset, Microsoft delights in revealing that Scorpio will be capable of running better, higher-res VR devices.
+This was a claim backed up by Bethesda during E3, which said Fallout 4 is likely to be available through it.

-To be honest, from our experiences with all three headsets, that doesn't matter much when a game is good enough.
+To be honest, from our experiences with all three headsets, that doesn't matter that much when a game is good enough.
+It matters more that an experience is smooth than high resolution.

-Maybe the Xbox team suggests an even higher resolution headset for the future, one with a 4K screen.
-That'd provide 1920 x 2160 to each eye and would be significantly sharper.
+Maybe the Xbox team suggests an even more advanced headset for the future, one with a 4K screen.
+That would provide 1920 x 2160 to each eye and would be significantly sharper.
 But for that, the console would need to serve 4K at higher than 60fps, as previously stated.
 The Rift and Vive are both capable at running at 90Hz (90fps), while the PS VR can output up to 120Hz.

-In terms of the NPS4 Pro, it has been suggested for a while that one of the reasons for the upgrade is to better serve virtual reality.
-And even if there's no update to the PS VR next year, developers are being urged to present deeper, more detailed experiences for Pro owners running Sony's headset.
+In terms of the PS4 Pro, one of the reasons for the upgrade is to better serve virtual reality.
+And even if there's no update to the PSVR next year, developers are being urged to present deeper, more detailed experiences for Pro owners running Sony's headset.

 Either way, if things go to plan, VR will be a significant battleground for both manufacturers going forward.